open-mmlab/mmpretrain/docs/en/advanced_guides/pipeline.md

 ### Augmentation and other processing

 During training, we usually need to do data augmentation to avoid overfitting.
 During the test, we also need to do some data processing like resizing and cropping.
-These data transforms will be placed in the middle of the data pipeline.
+These data transforms will be placed after the loading process.

 Here is a simple data augmentation recipe example.
-It will randomly resize and crop the input image to the specified scale, and randomly flip the image.
+It will randomly resize and crop the input image to the specified scale, and randomly flip the image horizontally with probability.

 ```python
 train_pipeline = [